MixinNetwork/mixin/crypto/bulletproofs/interop/README.md

 - P2Pool verification of proofs produced by Mixin; and
 - Mixin verification of proofs produced by P2Pool.

+Both implementations also verify the shared [Monero range fixtures](../testdata/README.md).
+They accept valid boundary amounts and reject proofs for out-of-range amounts `2^64` and `2^248`, including padded and maximum-size aggregates.
+Batch checks place each invalid fixture before, between, and after valid proofs.

 Run it separately from the repository's main module:

 ```sh